nakadaisuke/network_redesign/main_en.md

 (add pic of enter network)

 Typical data center network uses L2 Fabric or IP Fabric (EVPN-VXLAN).
 It connects Internet gateway, Branch office gateway (SD-WAN, SASE), IaaS (VM infra), physical servers and Sercurity devices.
-Networks are isolated by VLAN for respective applications.
+Networks are isolated by VLANs of Fabric or virtual netowrk in IaaS for respective applications.

 (add pic of L2 netowrk in DC)